 An important consequence of the energy gaps, $a \Delta {\widetilde M}_1$ and $a \Delta {\widetilde E}_1$, being different and corresponding to different momentum dependent excited states, $N(\bm q) \pi(-{\bm q})$ versus $N(\bm 0) \pi({\bm q})$, is that their mass gaps cannot be determined straightforwardly from fits to the two-point function.
 For example, for our calculations, to get the mass gaps for the ten $N(\bm q) \pi(-{\bm q})$ states from the $\bm p = 0$ correlator is unrealistic, even with a variational ansatz.
-As shown by the onset of the plateau in the effective mass plots in Fig.~\ref{fig:2ptCOMP}, the ground state dominates at $\tau \gtrsim 1$~fm ie, the plateau starts at $9 < \tau_{\rm start} < 14$ in the ensembles we have analyzed.
-Thus, the number of earlier time slices sensitive to, and available for determining excited-state parameters are 6--11, which restricts the analysis to a maximum of four-state fits.
-Second, at these short times, the contributions of the full set of excited states is still significant and even the first excited state parameters, $M_1$ and $E_1$, extracted from the fit are typically larger and $\tau_{\rm min}$ dependent.
-Third, these four-state fits (as well as three-state fits) have exposed flat directions in the fit parameters leading a large space of values with roughly similar $\chi^2/$dof as illustrated in Fig.~\ref{fig:2ptCOMP}.
-In short, the data show many equally good solutions and the output values are heavily influenced by the priors used to stabilize the fits.
+As shown by the onset of the plateau in the effective mass plots in Fig.~\ref{fig:2ptCOMP}, the ground state dominates at $\tau \gtrsim 1$~fm, i.e., the plateau starts at $9 < \tau_{\rm start} < 14$ in the ensembles we have analyzed.
+Thus, the number of earlier time slices sensitive to, and available for determining excited-state parameters are 6--11, which restricts the analysis to a maximum of four states, including radial excitations.
+Second, at these short times, the contributions of the full set of excited states are still significant and even the first excited state parameters, $M_1$ and $E_1$, extracted from the fit are typically larger and $\tau_{\rm min}$ dependent.
+Third, these four-state fits (as well as the three-state fits) have exposed flat directions in the fit parameters leading to a large space of values with roughly similar $\chi^2/$dof as illustrated in Fig.~\ref{fig:2ptCOMP}.
+In short, fits to the data show many equally good solutions and the output values are heavily influenced by the priors used to stabilize the fits.

-To resolve a light excited state such as $N(\bm 0) \pi(\bm q)$, which has a mass of about 1200~MeV, from the ground state from fits to the two-point function requires very high precision data at large enough $\tau$ by which the higher states have died out sufficiently, in our case for $\tau \gtrsim 1$~fm.
+To resolve a light excited state such as $N(\bm 0) \pi(\bm q)$, which has a mass of about 1200~MeV as $\bm q \to 0$, from the ground state from fits to the two-point function requires very high precision data at large enough $\tau$ by which the higher states have died out sufficiently.
+In our setup, this occurs for $\tau \gtrsim 1$~fm.
 Isolating two (actually a whole tower as $\bm q \to 0$) states from the ``plateau'' region at $\tau \gtrsim 1$~fm will be challenging.
-Our work suggests that determining the masses and amplitudes of all the needed low-lying excited states from fits to two-point functions constructed using a single nucleon or multihadron interpolating operator is not likely in the foreseeable future.
+In short, our work suggests that determining the masses and amplitudes of all the needed low-lying excited states from fits to two-point functions constructed using a single nucleon or multihadron interpolating operator is unlikely in the foreseeable future.